Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 ### APSC 100/101
 *Difficulty: ⭐⭐*

 APSC 100 in term 1, and APSC 101 in term 2.
-Meme courses teach you the roles and responsibilities of an engineer and what an engineering design process might look like.
+They are meme courses that teach you the roles and responsibilities of an engineer and what an engineering design process might look like.
 You also gain hands-on experience designing cardboard chairs, autonomous claws, etc. It is a meme course because the exams are multiple choices only and all of the choices make sense.
 So at the end of the day, it’s essentially a test on reading comprehension.
 You’ll know what I’m talking about when you actually experience it yourself.
 - Workload:
 	- Weekly screencast and online quizzes
 	- Monthly engineering projects (Cardboard chair competition, bike lane design presentations, etc.)